Indrani123/java-spring-poc/README.md

 # java-with-spring-mysql-poc
-This is sample Java catalog project using spring for connecting to mySQL DB
+This is sample Java project using spring for connecting to DB